elusivecodes/fQuery/README.md

 **Percent X**

-Get the percentage of an X co-ordinate relative to the first element.
+Get the percentage of an X co-ordinate relative to the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `x` is a distance (in pixels) along the X axis.
 - `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.